yhagio/tutorialedge.net/content/python/creating-twitter-bot-python.md

 twitter = "https://twitter.com/Elliot_F"
 +++

-<p>Twitter bots are a fantastic way to drum up a bit of interest in your brand or website and I've had fantastic results myself building up an audience for the Twitter account specifically for this website.
+Twitter bots are a fantastic way to drum up a bit of interest in your brand or website and I've had fantastic results myself building up an audience for the Twitter account specifically for this website.
 This tutorial will hopefully cover everything it takes to construct your own twitter bot that utilizes the RESTful Twitter API.

-The source code for this Python wrapper for the Twitter API can be found here: <a href="https://github.com/bear/python-twitter">Github: Bear's Python-Twitter Wrapper</a></p>
+> The source code for this Python wrapper for the Twitter API can be found here: <a href="https://github.com/bear/python-twitter">Github: Bear's Python-Twitter Wrapper</a>

-<h2>Getting Started</h2>
+## Getting Started

 <p>To get started you will have to use the pip tool to install the Twitter library on your machine.
 To do so you can use the python pip package manager by typing the following into the terminal:</p>